-Besides the mountain trails, people love coming here for the Yotsutsuji intersection, where you can snap some picturesque shots of the whole city from here.
+Besides the mountain trails, people love coming here for the Yotsutsuji intersection, where you can snap some picturesque shots of the whole city.
 The place is also full of foxes as they are believed to be the messengers of the god deity worshipped here.

-Osaka is, undoubtedly, the most ideal place to go in Japan in the autumn season.
+Osaka is undoubtedly the ideal place to go in Japan in the autumn season.
 When it’s October, the colourful fall foliage begins to take place.
-You can see the spectacular scenery of red leaves until December, so you know what’s the best time to visit Osaka.
+You can see the spectacular scenery of red leaves until December, so you know the best time to visit Osaka.

 Another great time to visit Japan in general and Osaka, in particular, is from late March to mid-April, the sakura (cherry blossoms) season.
 That’s when the whole country is endowed with a soft pink splendour.

 The most popular tourist spot in Osaka is none other than Osaka Castle.
-With a history that dates back 450 years, the castle tower has lots of stories to tell.
+With a history that dates back 450 years, the castle tower has many stories to tell.
 The parks that envelop the towering structure are also a major attraction, offering stunning landscapes.

 If you want to explore another side of Osaka, the Dotonbori area is the place to do so.
-Filled with gaudy neon signs, clubs, bars as well as restaurants, this principal tourist destination is best explored at nighttime.
+Filled with flashy neon signs, clubs, bars and restaurants, this principal tourist destination is best explored at nighttime.